Funding and

 Check out the Ontario.ca webiste here.

-• If you're buying or building an energy-efficient home and your mortgage is insured by CMHC, you may be eligible for a 25% refund on your mortgage insurance premium through the Eco Plus program.
+• If you’re buying a newly built energy-efficient home and your mortgage is insured by CMHC, you may be eligible for a 25% refund on your mortgage insurance premium through the Eco Plus program.

-To qualify, your home must meet certain energy efficiency or greenhouse gas reduction standards, verified through an EnerGuide assessment or a recognized third-party certification (like ENERGY STAR, LEED, or Passive House).
-These standards are aligned with Natural Resources Canada's EnerGuide Rating System and will evolve over time as building codes and efficiency goals progress toward net-zero.
+To qualify, the home must be brand new (never occupied) and meet certain energy efficiency or greenhouse gas reduction standards.
+These can be verified through an EnerGuide assessment or a recognized third-party certification (like ENERGY STAR, LEED, or Passive House).

 You have up to two years from your mortgage closing date to apply for the refund.
-Documentation such as an EnerGuide label or qualifying certification is required, and it can even be used by future homeowners for up to five years.
+Documentation such as an EnerGuide label or qualifying certification is required.

 Learn more and apply here.